Starting price: $279 (GPS), $329 (LTE+GPS)

 The Apple Watch SE has the same accelerometer, gyroscope, and the always-on altimeter as the Series 6.
-It also features fall detection, noise monitoring, emergency SOS, and international emergency calling, things you don't get on the Apple Watch 3.
+It also has fall detection, noise monitoring, emergency SOS, and international emergency calling, things you don't get on the Apple Watch 3.

 The hand-washing guide worked, though it takes a few seconds for the watch to recognize what you’re doing.
 A gentle buzz lets you know the watch has started timing you, while a second buzz tells you your hands are clean enough.

-Apple Watch SE: Battery life
+Apple Watch SE: Battery life and charging

 |Apple Watch SE||Apple Watch 6||Apple Watch 3|

 |Music playback from watch||10 hours||11 hours||10 hours|